 On March 11, 1996, the last trading day prior to the execution of the Merger Agreement by Gartner and J3, the closing sale price of Gartner Common Stock as reported on the Nasdaq National Market was \$27.13.
-On June 24, 1996, the closing sale price of Gartner Common Stock as reported on the Nasdaq National Market was \$33.00.
+On June [], 1996, the closing sale price of Gartner Common Stock as reported on the Nasdaq National Market was \$[]].
 There can be no assurance as to the actual price of Gartner Common Stock prior to, at, or at any time following, the Effective Time.
 Accordingly, there can be no assurance as to the actual amount of cash and shares of Gartner Common Stock that a holder of J3 Preferred Stock, J3 Common Stock, J3 Warrant or J3 Option would receive by virtue of the Merger.
 Stock Ownership Following the Merger.
-Based upon the number of shares of J3 Capital Stock issued and outstanding as of June 24, 1996 (assuming no exercise of dissenters' rights and assuming the delivery of Termination Consents with respect to all J3 Warrants and J3 Options (collectively, the "Parameters")), and assuming that the Closing Price is \$35.75, an aggregate of 1,028,020 shares of Gartner Common Stock and an amount of cash equal to \$7,874,000 will be issued to J3 shareholders, holders of J3 Warrants and holders of J3 Options in the Merger.
-In the event all holders of J3 Options and J3 Warrants do not deliver Termination Consents to Gartner and instead elect to have their respective options and warrants assumed by Gartner, based on the J3 Options and J3 Warrants outstanding as of June 24, 1996, and assuming that the Closing Price is \$35.75 (although there can be no assurance that it will be so), Gartner will assume such options and warrants to purchase up to an aggregate 190,814 shares of Gartner Common Stock to holders of the unexercised J3 Options and J3 Warrants.
+Based upon the number of shares of J3 Capital Stock issued and outstanding as of June [], 1996 (assuming no exercise of dissenters' rights and assuming the delivery of Termination Consents with respect to all J3 Warrants and J3 Options (collectively, the "Parameters")), and assuming that the Closing Price is [], an aggregate of [] shares of Gartner Common Stock and an amount of cash equal to [] will be issued to J3 shareholders, holders of J3 Options and J3 Warrants do not deliver Termination Consents to Gartner and instead elect to have their respective options and warrants assumed by Gartner, based on the J3 Options and J3 Warrants outstanding as of June [], 1996, and assuming that the Closing Price is [] (although there can be no assurance that it will be so), Gartner will assume such options and warrants to purchase up to an aggregate [] shares of Gartner Common Stock to holders of the unexercised J3 Options and J3 Warrants.

-Assuming the Parameters and the number of shares of Gartner Common Stock issued and outstanding as of June 24, 1996, then, following the Merger, former holders of J3 Capital Stock, J3 Warrants and J3 Options would hold approximately 1.1% of Gartner's total issued and outstanding shares.
+Assuming the Parameters and the number of shares of Gartner Common Stock issued and outstanding as of June [], 1996, then, following the Merger, former holders of J3 Capital Stock, J3 Warrants and J3 Options would hold approximately []% of Gartner's total issued and outstanding shares.

 No fractional shares will be issued by Gartner in the Merger.
-Each shareholder of J3 and holder of J3 Warrants and J3 Options otherwise entitled to a fractional share (after aggregating all fractional shares of

-Gartner Common Stock) held by such individual holder will receive from Gartner an amount of cash equal to such fraction of a share multiplied by the Closing Price
+Each shareholder of J3 and holder of J3 Warrants and J3 Options otherwise entitled to a fractional share (after aggregating all fractional shares of Gartner Common Stock) held by such individual holder will receive from Gartner an amount of cash equal to such fraction of a share multiplied by the Closing Price.